• Skip to main content

 This section of the report covers all the studies and statistics related to the average RV shopper and their consumer demographic profile data.

 • Americans are the largest market segment for the RV industry to-date.
 Roughly 40 million people in the United States go RV camping.
 (This includes backyard and car-based camping.)
-(Statista)
+(2021 Topline North American Camping Report)

-• Of those 40 million, Millennials make up approximately 38% of campers, even though they make up just 31% of the general population, according to 2017 figures.
-(CNBC)
+• Of those 40 million, Millennials and Gen Zers make up approximately 22% of campers, according to a 2021 demographic study.
+(RVIA)

 • However, the average RV owner in the U.S. is 48 years old.
 (RVIA)